 This financial report is designed to provide a general overview of the Township's finances to its citizens, customers, investors, and creditors and to demonstrate the Township's accountability for the resources it receives.
-Questions regarding any information provided in this report or requests for additional financial information should be addressed to:
+Questions regarding any information provided in this report or requests for additional financial information, we welcome you to contact the clerk at (231) 228-7663.